YSU-CSIS-SE/csci-5802-tooldemo-visualvm/docs/index.md

 Download from official site, extract to any directory and run bin/visualvm.exe
 ### *nix
 Download from official site, extract to any directory and run the bin/visualvm shell script
+### Mac
+Download and install the .dmg file from the official site
 ## Integrated
 ### Netbeans
 VisualVM's profiling engine is tightly integrated into Netbeans already as the __NetBeans profiler__